opendatapune/opendatapune.github.io/Instructions.md

 - Give them some time to review.
 The tags assigned to the issue will be updated by the organisers if the work checks out.

 ### Step 4: Next level
 - Check out the task's wiki page again.
-We may have posted more things that can be done while you were in Step 2 and 3.
+- We may have posted more things that can be done while you were in Step 2 and 3.
 - Repeat from Step 2.

-### Step 5: Ab kya karein / Kuch aur karna hai
+### Step 5: Ab kya karein / Kuch aur karna hai yaar
 - Approach the Control Desk.
 - They will probably send you to the Mapping track, unless you proactively offer to take up something interesting.
+- _Just FYI_, certificates will be given to those who have stuck around from 2pm till 6pm and have some proof of work to show.

 ------